 Vienna Public Transport Cancels Free Annual Pass for Blind and Deaf People

-The city of Vienna has abolished the free annual pass for severely visually impaired, blind, or deaf people.
-This affects around 2,700 individuals who previously benefited from this reimbursement, as reported by ORF Vienna.
+The Vienna Social Fund (FSW) has so far subsidized the costs for annual passes of the Vienna public transport for severely visually impaired, blind, or deaf people, but this subsidy will now be discontinued.
+This affects around 2,700 people who benefited from this reimbursement, as reported by ORF Vienna.

 "Special Annual Pass" instead of Free Offer